uikit/uikit-site/docs/pages/utility.md

 ### Viewport height

-Add the the `uk-height-viewport` attribute to create a container that fills the height of the entire viewport.
+Add the `uk-height-viewport` attribute to create a container that fills the height of the entire viewport.
 You can change the height behavior by adding the `offset-top`, `offset-bottom` or `expand` option to the attribute.

 Learn more about [component configuration](javascript.md#component-configuration).